 Key Market Insights

-In 2020, the Global Property Management Market was worth USD 13.88 Billion.
+The Global Property Management Market was worth USD 17.69 Billion in 2021 and grew to USD 18.2 Billion in 2022 .
 COVID-19 has had an unprecedented and staggering global impact, with Property Management Software/Services experiencing a positive demand shock across all regions as a result of the pandemic.

-Further, the market is projected to grow at a Compound Annual Growth Rate (CAGR) of 9.3% from USD 15.10 billion in 2021 to USD 28.21 billion in 2028.
-The consistent rise in CAGR due to this Market’s Demand and Growth, returning to pre-pandemic levels once the pandemic is over.
+The market is projected to grow at a Compound Annual Growth Rate (CAGR) 9.8% from USD 19.33 billion in 2022 to USD 37.25 billion by 2029, according to Fortune Business Insights, in a report titled: Property Management Market, 2022 – 2026.
+The consistent rise in CAGR due to this market’s demand and growth, returning to pre-pandemic levels once the pandemic is over.

 Impact of COVID-19